amplitude/amplitude-docs/content/collections/workflow/en/experiment-learnings.md

 * **Long-running experiments:** You will receive this notification when your long-running experiment is complete.
 * **Statsig for the recommendation metric is reached:** You will receive this notification when your experiment's recommendation metric has reached stat sig.

+Amplitude Experiment sends a notification to the editors of the experiment.

 ## What’s next?

 It’s important to remember that no experiment is a failure.
 Even if you didn’t get the results you were hoping for, you can still learn something from the process—even if your test didn’t reach stat sig.
 Use your results as a springboard to asking hard questions about the changes you made, the outcomes you saw, what your customers expect from your product, and how you can deliver that.